solidearth/spring-api-reference/README.md

 app.run(debug=True)
 ```

-To start the debug server, run the following:
+To start the debug server, add your API key and Flask secret key to config.py and then run the following:

 ```
 python app.py